The Inmate Telephone System is available for outgoing inmate calls only. Inmates

 are not allowed to receive incoming telephone calls.
 The system is contracted

-with a vendor named Value Added Communications (VAC), a wholly owned subsidiary
+with a vendor named Value Added Communications, a wholly owned subsidiary

-of Global Tel*Link.
-In most cases VAC must be contacted to initiate any service,
+of Global Tel*Link (GTL).
+In most cases GTL must be contacted to initiate any service,

 which has these categories:

 - Personal Outgoing Calls—inmate conversations with family and friends which are recorded and monitored.

 - Legal Outgoing Calls—inmate conversations with legal counsel which are not recorded nor monitored.